internetztube/craft-spreadsheet-translations/README.md

 `https://docs.google.com/spreadsheets/d/11fRj44MwhGqFGpIYHGfwpA69ed-Z657WdiXex6kvuo8/edit` -> `11fRj44MwhGqFGpIYHGfwpA69ed-Z657WdiXex6kvuo8`

 #### Sheet Name
 This is the name of the sheet, where the translations are stored, which should be applied for this project.
-This string gets slugified. `DEV: Translations` -> `dev-translations`.

 ---
 Brought to you by [Frederic Köberl](https://github.com/internetztube)